Snacks shouldn't make you feel sluggish. In fact, a balanced snack should leave you feeling full, satisfied, and keep the “hanger” at bay.

 This high-fiber whole grain is the ultimate snack.
 It's inexpensive, easy to prepare, and nutritious!
 A 3-cup serving has about 100 calories and 4g of fiber, which means you get a lot of bang for your buck.
 Try these delicious seasonings to dress up your popcorn:

 - Savory: Olive Oil + Everything Bagel Seasoning + Garlic Powder

 - Cheesy: Grated Parmesan (or Nutritional Yeast for a vegan substitute)

 - Sweet: Coconut Oil + Honey + Cinnamon

 - Spicy: Canola Oil + Paprika + Cayenne Pepper + Garlic Powder

 It's like a DIY trail mix but better.
 Try mixing a bag of Crispy Fruit with a handful of almonds or walnuts.
 Toss in some chocolate covered chickpeas for some chocolatey goodness.

-A little hummus goes a long way.
-Like peanut butter, it’s a good source of protein.
+Like peanut butter, hummus is a good source of protein.
 As an added bonus, it's lower in calories and contains fiber.
 Fill the pita wedge with hummus and veggies (raw or roasted) for a quick snack.